arnaudperalta/arnaudperalta.github.io/content/post/swarm.md

   db-data:
 ```

-Yes, it's a bit longer to write, but you only write it once for a better deployment.
+Yes, it's a bit longer to write, but you only write it once for better deployment.
-We defined a persistent volume for the databas.
-The way is it done is a little bit different for Swarm, because the volume needs to be uniques across the cluster for a unique replica.
+We defined a persistent volume for the database.
+The way is it done is a little bit different for Swarm, because the volume needs to be unique across the cluster for a unique replica.
-In most case, the database must have 1 replica.
+In most cases, the database must have 1 replica.

-The service `web` is now defined to be deployed on two replicas, and the update process will update the service 1 replica by an other.
+The service `web` is now defined to be deployed on two replicas, and the update process will update the service 1 replica with another.
 With this trick, our uptime will be at 100% because at least one replica will be up during a new deployment.

-We are not longer exposing credientials in plain text, here we are using a secret nammed `db_init` which is a file that will be copied in the `target` location.
-So we can imagine that the secret value is a shell script who exports all of the DB credentials.
+We are not longer exposing credentials in plain text, here we are using a secret named `db_init` which is a file that will be copied in the `target` location.
+So we can imagine that the secret value is a shell script that exports all of the DB credentials.
 Same for the service `web`, we are using a secret to get access to the database credentials without exposing them.

 To deploy this stack, we will need to run `docker stack deploy -c <this-file>` on a Swarm node.

 # Making a good integration with Swarm

-If we imagine with a possible Docker Compose setup in a CI job, we could have something like:
+If we imagine a possible Docker Compose setup in a CI job, we could have something like this:
 - Retrieving SSH private key
 - Creating a folder for the specific deploy
 - Copying docker-compose.yml file and .env files on the server
 - `docker compose pull -> up`

-What I don't like with this setup, it is we are doing mutations on the target, and a lot of errors can happens because they are mutations on the filesystem on the filesystem (What if the deploy folder moved ?).
+What I don't like with this setup, is we are doing mutations on the target, and a lot of errors can happen because they are mutations on the filesystem on the filesystem (What if the deploy folder moved ?).

-With Docker Swarm, you are only deploying a YAML file who follows the [Compose Spec](https://compose-spec.io/).
-Here is an exemple with a Gitlab CI job where we deploy a stack (a set of services similar to the previous Docker Compose) on the production environment:
+Here is an example with a Gitlab CI job where we deploy a stack (a set of services similar to the previous Docker Compose) on the production environment by only sending to the Docker daemon deployments information, nothing is added or deleted on the server from the CI job:

 ```yml
 .swarm_deploy: